eunwho2/evScope/README.md

 Step 4 : A web app to actually display the digital data.
 --------------------------------------------------------

+* node-oscope.js       : server side code, Express.js scaffold to serve the web pages and realtime data.
+* public/js/oscope.js  : client side code to render the display
+* views/index.html     : web page to display the canvas and controls

 This web app will display the waveforms on a Canvas elements.
 It will include Jquery for DOM manipulation and Bootstrap to format the page and make it responsive.

+The Canvas display looks something like an oscilloscope screen arranged in a Bootstrap grid with controls to the right.
+The operator can set parameters for the vertical and horizontal axes.

+Terminology:
+* counts     : values returned from an A/D are typically in units of 'counts'.
+* volts      : A/D's measure volts, although with the proper circuitry other signal types can be measured. but they always translate to volts on the display.

+### VERTICAL PARAMETERS

+* Bits per Sample    : this determines the range a sample can be in counts
+    * 16 bits =  65536, 12 = 4096 and 8 = 256
+* Voltage Range      : sets the range of volts that the A/D sample can represent. in this case the user can enter any range
+* Volts Per Division : there are 10 vertical divisions, 5 for + values and 5 for - values.
+This parameter sets the number of volts that can be displayed. for example if volts/division is 1 then the display can show +- 5 volts. if the sampled voltage is outside that range signals outside it will be off the screen.

+### HORIZONAL PARAMETERS

+* Samples Per Second   : the rate at which individual samples are taken by the embedded system.
+* Seconds per Division : there are 10 horizontal divisions.
+This parameter sets the size in seconds or fractions of seconds for a single division.

+### SCALING

+So now we have the samples coming in, and we have parameters defining the screen layout.
+We need to determine how to display the traces.

+For the vertical scale, which shows the amplitude of the signal, we need to translate from 'counts' to pixels.
+Here is the formula for that translation:

+volts  per yaxis = volts per division * 10 divisions in the yaxis pixels per yaxis = height of canvas

+**(voltage range/counts per sample) *  (pixels per yaxis / volts per yaxis) * counts in a sample = height in pixels**

+and since we are displaying a signed value, divide height in pixels by 2 to get the number of pixels offset from the x axis.

+For the horizontal scale, which shows the x axis spacing of individual sample points.
+We use samples per second, seconds per division and x axis size. is the formual for that translation:

+seconds per xaxis = seconds per division * 10 divisions pixels  per axis  = width of x axis in pixels

+**(seconds per xaxis / samples per second) * pixels per xaxis = pixels/sample**

+Both of these scaling parameters can be recomputed when a control changes one of the value.
+They don't need to be recalc'ed every time a trace is displayed.
+On the other hand, the calculations are short and the code is a lot simpler if they are just recomputed on every paint.

 * * *